• Free Automated SEO Site Audit

 With the right strategy and approach, you can optimize your content for search purpose and achieve SEO success.

-Hopefully, this post has helped to break down the connection between SEO and search intent and give you a better idea of how the two are interconnected in terms of ranking your site.
+Hopefully, this post has helped to break down the connection between SEO and user search intent and give you a better idea of how the two are interconnected in terms of ranking your site.

 Chief Marketing Officer at SEO Company